NCAR/python-tutorial/pages/part1_1.rst

     # DEBUG
     print(data)

     Again this is a similar method of opening the datafile, but we now use with open.
 The with statement is a context manager that provides clean-up and assures that the file is automatically closed after you've read it.

     The indendation of the line data = datafile.read() is very important.
 Python is sensitive to white space and will not work if you mix spaces and tabs (Python does not know your tab width).
 It is best practice to use spaces as opposed to tabs (tab width is not consistent between editors).

     Combined these two lines mean: with the datafile opened, I'd like to read it.

     And execute with python mysci.py.

-python What did we just see?
+20. What did we just see?
 What is the data object?
 What type is data?
 How do we find out?

     Add the following to the DEBUG section of our script:

     print(type(data))

     And execute with `python mysci.py`

-20. What did we just see?
-What is the data object?
-In the 'DEBUG' section of our script let's find out the type of our data object.
     Object types refer to 'float' 'integer' 'string' or other types that you can create.

     Python is a dynamically typed language, which means you don't have to explicitly specify the datatype when you name a variable, Python will automatically figure it out by the nature of the data.

 21. Now, clean up the script by removing the DEBUG section, before we commit this to git.